 Dips are my favorite food.
-They are the reason I attend sports-watching get-togethers.
+They are the reason I attend sports-watching get-togethers and they are the perfect thing to whip up when you don’t know what you want to eat.
 I love their variety, from hot and cheesy to cool and minty, and there are few foods I have not used as a vehicle for said dips.
 Often just my fingers.
-Each one here is easy to make with a food processor.
+Each one here is easy to make with a food processor and reasonably healthy to boot.

 This top-rated model does everything, from sauces and dips to slaw and nut butter.

-A few minutes, a few ingredients, and this one key piece of equipment will make you want to host the Super Bowl at your place.
-It’s the most adult purchase you’ll make before buying a house, so come on, stop waiting to get a wedding registry (and a fiancé)—be a grown-up and get a food processor—and then make these (mostly) healthy food processor recipes.
+A few minutes, a few ingredients, and this one key piece of equipment will make you a saucy spread master—which will not only make you a great party host and ensure you have Netflix-watching fuel on weekends, but will make dressing up your lean meats, plain veggies, and baked tofu on weeknights much easier and far more delicious.
+It’s the most adult purchase you’ll make before buying a house, so come on, stop waiting to get a wedding registry (and a fiancé)—be a grown-up and get a food processor.
+Then make these (mostly) healthy food processor dip, sauce, and spread recipes.

-Any leftover dip makes a perfect sandwich condiment or quick pasta sauce for midweek meals!
+Any leftovers make a perfect sandwich condiment or quick pasta sauce for midweek meals!
+They even make zoodles more exciting.

 A great salad dressing that is also perfect to use as chip or pretzel fodder.
 Get the Perfect Caesar Dressing recipe.